zsxkib/diffusion-pipe/README.md

 - Easily add support for new models by implementing a single subclass

 ## Recent changes
+- 2025-02-16
+  - SDXL supports separate learning rates for unet and text encoders.
+These are specified in the [model] table.
+See the supported models doc for details.
 - 2025-02-10
   - Fixed a bug in video training causing width and height to be flipped when bucketing by aspect ratio.
 This would cause videos to be over-cropped.
 Image-only training is unaffected.
 If you have been training on videos, please pull the latest code, and regenerate the cache using the --regenerate_cache flag, or delete the cache dir inside the dataset directories.
 - 2025-02-09